ds4se/chapters/miryungkim/datascientists.md

-# How Data Scientists can Effectively Impact Organizations: Five Steps for Success: How to Deploy Data Science in Your Organizations
+#  Five Steps for Success: How to Deploy Data Science in Your Organizations

 _Miryung Kim_